PaxalsDisipler/TTK4145-Examprep/exam-questions.md

 ### Misc
 * Transactions have only one error mode, abort.
 Aborting may not be an option when you have a deadline.

-###### Why is a system that guarantees that all deadlines are met often infeasible and/or too conservative?
+##### Why is a system that guarantees that all deadlines are met often infeasible and/or too conservative?
   * Theoretical worst-case execution time often enormously large in part because of hardware effects.
   * Thread interaction may be so complicated that they are excluded from the scheduling proof.

 * There are significantly more states in a sempahore-based shared variable system than in a message based system.

-###### Why are message passing systems traditionally not seen as well suited for implementing systems with real-time demands?
+##### Why are message passing systems traditionally not seen as well suited for implementing systems with real-time demands?
   * Schedulability proofs are not well developed.
   * Real-time systems have traditionally been closer to hardware, maybe even without an operating system.
 Hence, the message passing infrastructure might be unavailable.
   * Shared variable based real-time systems often employ one thread per timing demand, and handle threads with priorities.
 In message based systems we need to create a lot more threads, i.e. for managing resources.
 This makes it more difficult to assign priorities to threads in any meaningful way.

-###### How would you structure your system in order to assure that all real-time demands are met?
+##### How would you structure your system in order to assure that all real-time demands are met?
 * Employ the __shared variable synchronization__ model.
 One thread per real time demand, assign priorities according to the deadlines (shortest deadline ==> highest priority).
 Keep track of resource usage for the different threads in order to comment on maximum blocking time.
+* To show that all real-time demands are met we estimate the worst-case execution and blocking times and then go through a schedulability proof.